What is a Task Pipeline

 If you have a monorepo workspace (or modularized app), you rarely just run one task.
 Almost certainly there are relationships among the projects in the workspace and hence tasks need to follow a certain order.

-project depends on other projects.
-As a result, when running the build for myreactapp
+Just like in the graph visualization below, the myreactapp project depends on other projects.
+As a result, when running the build for myreactapp, these dependencies need to most certainly be built first s.t. myreactapp can use the resulting build artifacts.

-While you could manage these relationships on your own and set up custom scripts to build all projects in the proper order (e.g. first build shared-ui
+While you could manage these relationships on your own and set up custom scripts to build all projects in the proper order (e.g. first build shared-ui, then feat-products and finally myreactapp), such approach is not scalable and would need constant maintenance as you keep changing and adding projects to your workspace.

 This becomes even more evident when you run tasks in parallel.
 You cannot just naively run all of them in the same time, but the parallelism needs to respect the order as well, such as running first the builds of the libraries and then only it can resume with the parallel building of apps etc.